by Linda Barth

 She’s not mad at me, just busy.
 I’m so grateful for her thoughtfulness, her kindness.
-Okay, this is another person, no, two more people, who seem like they aren’t condemning me for abandoning my own child…or for anything else.
-But it surprises me.
+Okay, this is another person, no, two more people, who don’t seem to be condemning me for abandoning my own child…or for anything else.
+But it’s still surprising.

 They all must have known I’d run off and left my baby behind.
-But maybe when I came right back, they figured I realized I made a mistake and they’re just letting it go.
+But maybe when I came right back, they figured I realized I made a mistake, so they’re just letting it go.
 That’s possible, right?

 It hits me like a bolt of lightning.
-I bet most of them don’t know!
-It must be only Vincent and Catherine.
+I bet they don’t know!
+It must be only Vincent and Catherine who know.
 My heart feels ten times lighter.
 Running away was bad enough, but at least they’re not thinking I’m a bitch for trying to steal Vincent away from Catherine.
 Like Nana always said, be grateful for small mercies.
 Except this one isn’t small; it’s huge.

 My baby starts to whimper and squirm, and I realize Brooke is waiting for my answer.
 I think I’ll ask her to wait while I get dressed, so we can go to the nursery together.
 I really don’t want to run into anyone else by myself.
 But I’m taking up too much of her time and she has work to do.
-She seemed to like me before, and I was hoping we’d become real friends.
 I don’t want her to get mad at me.
 And I promised I’d be brave.
 It’s time I start keeping my promises.

 “I want to take her myself, but it looks like she needs to go right now, and I still have to get dressed.
 I don’t want to mess up her schedule.
 Mary said that’s really important.”

 “It is.
 So, why don’t we do this?
-I’ll get her cleaned up and fed, and then after breakfast, you can come to the nursery chambers.
+I’ll take her and get her cleaned up and fed, and then after breakfast, you can come to the nursery chambers.
 I’m on duty all morning, and I could really use your help.”

 “That sounds great.
-But I think I’ll go right to the nursery after I get dressed.
+But I’ll go right to the nursery after I get dressed.
 I’m not really hungry.”

 I can’t walk into that big room full of people all on my own.
 Not yet.
 I have to think of something to say that won’t hurt her feelings.